 All of Us

 The purpose of this study is to build a national database that will be available to researchers to further precision medicine.
 Coordinators will approach patients to participate, help them go through the portal to complete the baseline surveys, and schedule follow-up appointments with patients for bio-specimen collection.
 We are hoping to enroll family members and guests in this study as well.
 For questions, see Dr. Manish Shah.

 Engineering Safe Care Journeys for Vulnerable Older Adults (Part 1)

 As a part of the AHRQ grant titled "Engineering Safe Care Journeys for Vulnerable Older Adults," researchers from the Wisconsin Institute for Healthcare Systems Engineering will soon begin conducting observations in the ED to observe disposition decision-making discussions between patients and clinicians.
 Their intent is to better understand the disposition decision-making process for older adult patients and barriers/facilitators in the process.
 They will use these data to design a tool that will improve transitions from the ED to the hospital, the patient’s home and skilled nursing facilities.
 If you have any questions or concerns about the observations, please contact the study PI, Dr. Pascale Carayon (firstname.lastname@example.org) or Drs.
 Shah or Patterson.

 Evaluating the Utility of Thermal Imaging in Diagnosing Cellulitis for Lower Extremity Complaints in the Emergency Department

 The main purpose of the study is to determine the temperature gradient between affected and unaffected legs in patients with cellulitis and compare the difference in temperature between cases of cellulitis and pseudocellulitis.
 A secondary purpose is to assess the impact of thermal imaging data on diagnostic assessments of potential cellulitis cases when added to standard techniques.
-For questions, see Dr. Michael Pulia.
+For questions, please contact Dr. Michael Pulia.